Tennis games

 Tennis games are often used to help players of all abilities to practice the different strokes involved in tennis.
 The number of participants needed varies from as few as two players to as many players as can fit on a tennis court.
-These games are often used by coaches and other tennis instructors to help teach the basic skills of tennis.a substitute shall be allowed to field for any player who may during the match be incapacitated illness or injury, but not for any reason without the consent of the opposing captain.
+These games are often used by coaches and other tennis instructors to help teach the basic skills of tennis.

-Singles Games
+Singles games

 Singles games are games that practice the strategies used when playing a match of singles.